dachcom-digital/pimcore-i18n/docs/27_Countries.md

-# create a website with country context
+# Create a website with country context
 This is only required if you're using i18n with a country adapter.

 There are two ways to implement a country page like `en-us`: